Jointly Exchangeable Collective Risk Models: Interaction, Structure, and Limit Theorems: A collective loss model with interaction

 \section{A collective loss model with interaction}

-In this paper, we are interested in a frequency-severity model of insurance losses, also called collective model, which includes contagious interactions.
+In this paper, we are interested in a frequency-severity model of insurance losses, also called collective model, which includes a special form of contagious interactions.
 We will first explain the type of interaction on which we focus before, we describe the full dynamic model.
 The underlying probability space will be denoted by $(\Omega,\AA,P)$ and assumed to be atomless.